Coryf65/Catalog/README.md

 - creating the new docker image of mongodb with Auth, using enviroment variables, username and password for this db `docker run -d --rm --name mongo -p 27017:27017 -v mongodbdata:/data/db -e MONGO_INITDB_ROOT_USERNAME=anyusername -e MONGO_INITDB_ROOT_PASSWORD=somepasswordyouchose mongo`

+- add the new username into appsettings.json

 - adding the secrets we are passing into Docker/Mongodb container

 - we are using terminal, setup use of secrets for our project `dotnet user-secrets init`

-- this will create new files in our project
+- this will add an id into our .csproj file

+- creating a secret, matching the format of our app settings format. in appsettings.json `dotnet user-secrets set MongoDbSettings:Password somepasswordyouchose`